2016 Nominations Open Thru July 8

 - The writing style of the article is engaging and appropriate for the topic and the GCQ readership using language that takes readers to a new level of understanding.
 The writing is clearly focused, purposeful and leads to key points or conclusions.
 The article is technically sound, but results and discussion are accessible to a broad range of GCQ readers.
 Language and style make the article more elegant than one would normally expect.

-- Nominations, limited to NAGC members, should be sent via email to Lisa Muller in the GCQ office and must include the following:
+- Nominations from NAGC members should be sent via email to Lisa Muller in the GCQ office and must include the following:

 - Title of the article (nominations are limited to one article only)